GeoffRiley/challenges/26/GeoffRiley/README.md

 ## Process

-A GUI comprises of many elementary components, both visible and invisible.
+A GUI comprises of mAny elementary components, both visible and invisible.
 The visible components go towards creating a visual presentation, whilst the invisible components provide the necessary support and interconnections.